starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 **Prepare**

 - Review the accepted Ember public surface after PR #273 is revised or approved.
-- Decide whether Ember belongs beside React/Preact/Vue/Svelte or behind an experimental caveat.
+- Decide whether Ember belongs beside the other framework guides or behind an experimental caveat.
 - Confirm the read bridge, resource API, service API, and element-resource API are documented in Ember-native terms.